1. About this Policy

 Additionally, we may also collect any other information you provide while interacting with us and when we manage our customer, client and service provider relationships and whilst employed by us.

-We may also collect personal data about you from third parties or organisations including our related companies, publicly available sources of information (i.e. such as public registers), your approved representatives, other organisations, who jointly with us, provide products or services to you, third party websites, applications or platforms containing interactive InDebted content or that interface with our own websites and applications, social media platforms (if you publicly comment or send us a private message) and digital tracking tools such as cookies.
+We may also collect personal information about you from third parties or organisations including our related companies, publicly available sources of information (i.e. such as public registers), your approved representatives, other organisations, who jointly with us, provide products or services to you, third party websites, applications or platforms containing interactive InDebted content or that interface with our own websites and applications, social media platforms (if you publicly comment or send us a private message) and digital tracking tools such as cookies.

 When you visit our offices, CCTV footage may be recorded and other information that may be collected include details provided on a resume sent to us relating to an employment opportunity.